Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 >   - The 1 will be considered your character's Flaw attribute
 > - [ ] Allocate 1 point into 6 different skills
 >   - Points cannot be put into skills under your Flaw attribute
-> - [ ] Acquire one general perk that you meet the requirements of
+> - [ ] Acquire one perk that you meet the requirements of
-> - [ ] Acquire one class perk that you meet the requirements of
+> - [ ] Acquire one class ability that you meet the requirements of

 > **Equipment**
 >